Treaty of Monzón: Background

 With the ascendancy of Richelieu, French policy changed.
-They claimed that due to the alliance between them and the Duke of Savoy, they had to help Savoy who were attacking Genoa, by attacking Valtellina and diverting the resources of the Spanish, who were supporters of Genoa.
+They claimed that due to the alliance between them and the Duke of Savoy, they had to help Savoy who was attacking Genoa, by attacking Valtellina and diverting the resources of the Spanish, who were supporters of Genoa.
 In 1624, French troops quickly expelled Papal troops from the valley.
 The irony of a Cardinal attacking the troops of a Pope was not lost on Rome, Spain, and ultra-Catholics in France.

 Negotiations

 Urban VIII sent Cardinal Francesco Barberini, his nephew, as legate to Paris to seek peace in 1625; he was also authorized by Spain.
 He had the goals of stopping the fighting, compensation for insulting the Pope in Valtellina, and providing for the safety of the Catholics in the valley by not letting the Grisons regain control of the valley.
 After Barberini left without getting any response from Richelieu, Richelieu told the King to summon an Assembly of Notables at Fontainebleau.
 Richelieu spoke in favor of an advantageous peace—the wide majority agreed with him.

 Eventually, the Pope raised another 6000 troops to retake Valtellina.
 This led the Count du Fargis, the French ambassador to Madrid, to conclude peace quickly with the Spanish on 1 January 1626.
 Richelieu dismissed this treaty and a new one was signed at Monçon, Aragon, on 3 March 1626.